 4.2 Long-term Wheeling Through Priority.
 The execution of the LTWTUCA and the corresponding LTWTSA confers a long term Wheeling Through Priority under Appendix GG and Section 23.6 the CAISO Tariff.
 For the term of the long term Wheeling Through Priority, the Scheduling Coordinator shall make payments in accordance with specific payment obligations in Appendix C of this LTWTUCA and the corresponding LTWTSA.

 Article 5.
-NETWORK Upgrades INTERCONNECTION
+NETWORK Upgrades

 Engineering, Procurement, And Construction